-Ernst & Young LLP has served as the Company's independent registered public accounting firm since 1990 and has been appointed by the Audit Committee of the Board as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2019.
+Ernst & Young LLP has been appointed by the Audit Committee of the Board as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2020.
 Although the Audit Committee has the sole authority to appoint the Company's independent registered public accounting firm, as a matter of good corporate governance, the Board is seeking shareholder ratification of this appointment.
-If the shareholders fail to ratify the selection, the Audit Committee will consider the appointment.
+If the shareholders fail to ratify the selection, the Audit Committee will take this into consideration.
 Even if the appointment is ratified, the Audit Committee, in its discretion, may direct the appointment of a different firm at any time during the year if the committee determines that such a change would be in the best interests of the Company and its shareholders.
 Representatives of Ernst & Young are expected to be in attendance at the meeting to respond to appropriate questions from shareholders and will have an opportunity to make a statement if they so desire.

-The Board of Directors recommends that you vote "FOR" ratification of Ernst & Young LLP's appointment as the Company's independent registered public accounting firm for fiscal year 2019.
+The Board of Directors recommends that you vote "FOR" ratification of Ernst & Young LLP's appointment as the Company's independent registered public accounting firm for fiscal year 2020.

-PROPOSAL NO. 3 - ADVISORY VOTE ON NAMED EXECUTIVE OFFICERS' 2018 COMPENSATION
+PROPOSAL NO. 3 - ADVISORY VOTE ON NAMED EXECUTIVE OFFICERS' 2019 COMPENSATION

 At the 2011 and 2017 Annual Meetings, upon recommendation by the Board of Directors, shareholders voted to hold an advisory vote on executive compensation every year.
+Accordingly, the Company has determined to submit an advisory vote on our executive compensation program to shareholders at each annual meeting, with the next one occurring in 2021, until the Company seeks another advisory vote on the frequency of the executive compensation advisory vote, which is expected to occur in 2023.

-The following proposal gives our shareholders the opportunity to vote to approve or not approve, on an advisory basis, the compensation paid to our named executive officers in 2018, as described in this Proxy Statement, and is non-binding upon the Company, our Board, or the Compensation Committee of the Board.
+The following proposal gives our shareholders the opportunity to vote to approve or not approve, on an advisory basis, the compensation paid to our named executive officers in 2019, as described in this Proxy Statement, and is non-binding upon the Company, our Board, or the Compensation Committee of the Board.
 This vote is not intended to address any specific item of compensation, but rather the overall compensation of our executive officers and our compensation philosophy, policies, and practices, as disclosed under the "Executive Compensation" section of this Proxy Statement.
 We are providing this vote as required by Section 14A of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 Accordingly, we are asking our shareholders to vote "FOR" the adoption of the following resolution:

 "RESOLVED, that the compensation paid to the named executive officers of L.B.
-Foster Company (the "Company"), as disclosed pursuant to Item 402 of Regulation S-K, including the Compensation Discussion and Analysis, compensation tables, and narrative discussion in the Company's Proxy Statement for the 2019 Annual Meeting of Shareholders under the heading entitled 'Executive Compensation,' is hereby approved."
+Foster Company (the "Company"), as disclosed pursuant to Item 402 of Regulation S-K, including the Compensation Discussion and Analysis, compensation tables, and narrative discussion in the Company's Proxy Statement for the 2020 Annual Meeting of Shareholders under the heading entitled 'Executive Compensation,' is hereby approved."